 Ultimately, what this results in is three homes in most circumstances.
 This means that each parent has their own separate home.
 There is then a separate home for the children known as the “bird’s nest.”
 The children stay in the “bird’s nest.”
 The parents then go back and forth between the “bird’s nest” and their separate home.

-Some argue that this situation is preferable to the children having to be on the move between the parents’ home.
+Some argue that this situation is preferable to the children having to be on the move between the parents’ homes.
 In other words, they get the stability of being in one home.
 They do not have to pack their bags to travel back and forth.

 On the other hand, critics would argue that having three homes can be expensive and not affordable for most parents.
 Thus, a bird’s nest custody may not work where the parties’ finances cannot support it.

 Another concern is where the parents do not get along and are unable to co-parent.
-This can create an uncomfortable situation where divorced or unmarried parents who are not together have to maintain a “bird’s nest” together.
+This can create an uncomfortable situation where divorced or unmarried parents who do not together have to maintain a “bird’s nest” together.
 All kinds of disputes can arise between how the house is decorated and maintained to how the bills are paid.

 Where the parents are re-married and there are half or step-siblings, there are other potential complications as well.
 Either these kids have to be on the move with their parent into the “bird’s nest” or else they wouldn’t see their step or half-siblings.

 Either way, bird’s nesting is a concept that is being floated in more custody cases than ever before.
-While there are certainly some criticism of it, it is one custody arrangement to keep in mind as a possibility in family law matters.
+While there is certainly some criticism of it, it is one custody arrangement to keep in mind as a possibility in family law matters.

 If you are going through a child custody case, Stange Law Firm, PC can help.
 You can contact us at 855-805-0595.